30 year’s history in commercial laundry equipment

 During this time, I was a sub-contractor laundry engineer and installer for various companies.
 There were some interesting times and I learned a lot.

 1998 – 2002 Northern Laundry Services

-This was my first director’s role and business partnership, with a great guy and friend Mark Illingworth whom I’d met while working at a previous company.
-We supplied second-hand laundry equipment initially, while building a good reputation for both product and service.
+This was my first director’s role and business partnership, with a great guy and good friend Mark Illingworth whom I’d met while working at a previous company.
+We supplied second-hand laundry equipment initially while building a good reputation for service.

 During our time, we even set-up a launderette in our local town, using the shop as a showroom to potential new clients and new business start-ups.
 The launderette later developed into a commercial laundry that we sold on.

 I’ve always been an optimist and not scared to take a risk or two.
-However, it was now clear that I had to make my own way in the industry.
+However, it was now clear that I had to make my own way in this industry.

 After leaving Northern Laundry, I took some time out to finally set out my stall, and begin a business plan and strategy, that would include my interest in the internet and the way it was shaping the world.

 After many late nights burning the midnight oil, I finally started to develop my own platform and e-commerce website.